 Stimulate your toddler’s senses and encourage language development with this interactive first-words book.
-The LeapFrog Learning Friends 100 Words Book allows your little one to touch the images on the pages in order to hear the words, along with sound effects and fun facts about animals, foods, colors and more.
+The LeapFrog Learning Friends 100 Words Book allows your little one to touch the images on the pages in order to hear the words, along with sound effects and fun facts about animals, foods, colors, and more.
 This book is also bilingual, offering each word in both English and Spanish.

 The perfect first piano for your little one.
-This piano toy magically plays music at the touch of your baby’s fingertips, no buttons involved!
-This music making toy can help your baby tune into different rhythmic patterns at a young age along with color coordination.
+This piano toy magically plays music at the touch of your baby’s fingertips, with no buttons involved!
+This music-making toy can help your baby tune into different rhythmic patterns at a young age along with color coordination.
 There are color-coded notes that match the wooden keys.
 It includes 3 sheets of music and up to 6 different songs, or create your own!
 This is a great gift for ages 6 months and up.

 Stacking toys are classic for a reason – they’re fun!
 Toddlers can use this 25-piece set in a multitude of ways, including stacking, color-sorting, and assembling stacked puzzles.
 Toys like the Melissa and Doug Geometric Stacker are also great for developing fine motor skills and hand-eye coordination.
 This is a toy that can grow with your one-year-old, too, becoming a learning toy for older toddlers who are beginning to identify shapes and colors.